javieracevedo/chip-8-emulator/README.md

 # Chip-8 Virtual Machine

-This is my implementation of the CHIP-8 virtual machine from the 1970s.
-I started working on this for fun on the weekend, not thinking I would decide to follow through, so it is a quick and dirty implementation, at least for now.
+This is my implementation of the CHIP-8 virtual machine from the 1970s, developed as a weekend project.
+Below is an overview of its features and specifications.

 ## VM Description

 ### Memory

-The CHIP-8 VM has 4096 addresses.
-Each contains 8 bits, for a total of 4KB of space.
-The first 512 bytes were reserved for the interpreter, this is no longer necessary since the interpreter can run natively in the host.
-Modern implementations (like this one) store font data in that space.
-The last 256 bytes are reserved for display refresh and the previous 96 bytes before that are reserved for the call stack, internal use, and other variables.
+The CHIP-8 VM has 4096 memory addresses, each containing 8 bits, totaling 4KB of space.
+The first 512 bytes were traditionally reserved for the interpreter, but in modern implementations, this space is used for font data.
+The last 256 bytes are reserved for display refresh, and the preceding 96 bytes are allocated for the call stack, internal use, and other variables.

 ### Registers

 The CHIP-8 has 16 registers (V0...VF).
-VF is typically used for addition and no borrow flags.
-Additionally, an address register (I) stores a 12-bit wide address (4096 addresses in total).
+VF is typically used as a flag for carry operations.
+Additionally, an address register (I) stores a 12-bit wide address.

 ### Font

-The CHIP-8 virtual machine has a built-in font.
-It has the characters 0 through F. Here are the character sprite specs:
+The CHIP-8 virtual machine includes a built-in font with characters 0 through F. Here are the character sprite specifications:

 | ![space-1.jpg](font.jpeg) |
 |:--:|